The second half of the book is taken up with cartomancy, and in

 we have the Sun on card 2, the Moon on card 3.
 This much Etteilla

-because Mars was a god of spring (March); he is contradicting what
+because Mars was a god of spring (as in the word "March").
+This contradicts what

-5, which he says is of Isis, taken from the Marseille/Becanson World
+5, which he says is of Isis, taken from the Marseille/Besancon World

 represents the 6th day, when God created man in his own image, and shows

 human physicality in its perfection.
+That is not a characteristic of Mercury, at least not any more than any other major god.
 Card 6, which shows the seven

 planets in the sky, is, according to Decker, Jupiter, the sky god.

-Etteilla himself says that it represents the "two great lights" of
+Etteilla himself says that it shows the "two great lights" of

 Genesis, i.e. Sun and Moon together, and that originally it represented

-Etteilla meant the rulers of the Zodiac.)
+the Zodiac.
 Card 7, showing sea and air

 animals as well as a snake, Decker says represents Venus, for fertility;

-only, created on the fifth day.
-Finally card 8, showing Eve in a garden,
+Etteilla himself says that it represents the creatures made on the fifth day.
+Finally, card 8, showing Eve in a garden,

 rest.
-Etteilla, discussing this image, does mention "repose" (it is on
+Etteilla does mention "repose" (it is on

 the card, too) but mostly talks about the Pymander, the first text of